saehyuns/saehyuns.github.io/projects/project-2.md

 labels:
   - C++
   - C
-summary: A final project for ICS 212 where I had to apply the concepts/languages I learned throughout the semester in order to create a bank database program that of which the user can choose to add, modify, delete, and look up records stored in a database.
+summary: A final project for ICS 212 where I had to apply the concepts/languages I learned throughout the semester in order to create a bank database program that the user can interact with.
 ---
 <div class="ui medium rounded images">
   <img class="ui image" src="../images/bankdb2.png">